This post was originally published on April 18, 2019 and has been updated for accuracy and comprehensiveness.

 - Energy management makes it easier to conserve energy and save money by controlling lights, thermostats and smart locks across all locations.

-- Jurisdictional compliance and permit management services.
-For multi-site businesses spread across several locations, keeping up with ever-changing jurisdictional and permitting requirements can be a daunting, frustrating and costly task.
-Many municipalities follow different legislation regarding local installation and monitoring licensing, alarm registration, false alarm penalties and restrictive response laws.
-Multi-site businesses need compliance and management services to monitor permit requirements, installation and monitoring licensing, alarm registration and restrictive response laws, as well as other issues that impact national organizations with sites in multiple states or provinces and jurisdictions.
+- Compliance and permit programs are essential for multi-site businesses to keep up with ever-changing jurisdictional and permitting requirements, especially those with locations spread across multiple municipalities.
+Partner with a trusted security vendor with compliance experts that can monitor permit requirements, installation and monitoring licensing, alarm registration and restrictive response laws, as well as other issues that impact national organizations with sites in multiple states or provinces and jurisdictions.

 - Managed Network Services that provide managed broadband infrastructure and network monitoring services from a single point of contact.

-- Mobile solutions to help manage your security system across all sites directly from your computer, tablet or mobile device.
+- Mobile solutions to help manage your security system and fire alarm solutions across all sites directly from your computer, tablet or mobile device.

 Single and multi-site businesses may have different needs, but security is still a priority.
-Contact a trusted security expert for a customized solution that is tailored to your business’s needs.
+Contact a trusted security expert for a customized solution that is tailored to your organization’s needs.